-As you begin the implementation of your sustainability-driven organizational transformation, it will be necessary to monitor and track the performance of your strategic objectives.
-It is critical to establish channels of continuous two-way observation and review to ensure the transition is progressing as expected.
-Some of the key activities to ensure a successful implementation include:
+As you begin implementing your sustainability-driven organizational transformation, it will be necessary to monitor and track the performance of your strategic objectives.
+Establishing channels of continuous two-way observation and review is critical to ensure the transition is progressing as expected.
+Some of the key activities to ensure successful implementation include:

-Providing visibility to your effort through reporting and communication demonstrates the commitment of the organization to achieving the stated objectives.
+Providing visibility to your sustainability strategy and planning through reporting and communication demonstrates the organization’s commitment to achieving the stated objectives.
 An appropriate level of oversight and engagement will accelerate the pace of adoption for your new organization while ensuring that the sustainability strategy and execution continue to evolve.

 Similar to other electric utilities, public power companies are facing heightening societal expectations to go beyond the basic initiatives of the past by fully integrating sustainability into their strategy and operations.
-To accomplish such integration, sustainability needs to be addressed as an enterprise-wide initiative impacting both CEO agenda and the day-to-day processes, policies, and procedures.
+To accomplish such integration, public power sustainability must be addressed as an enterprise-wide initiative impacting the CEO’s agenda and the day-to-day processes, policies, and procedures.
 Due to their unique mandate of environmental stewardship coupled with social and economic development, public power is uniquely positioned to be an industry leader in sustainability-driven organizational transformation.